CaetanoGenete/python-tools.nvim/README.md

 docker run -it pytools
 ```

-It's a good idea to try running the tests when first building the image, to
+To ensure everything is ok, it's a good idea to try running the tests when first
-ensure everything is ok.
-The next section covers this.
+building the image.
+The [next section](#executing-tests) covers this.

 ### Executing tests